-They are formed when sediment and other material carried by a river scours the bed.
+They are formed when sediment and other material carried by a river scour the bed.
 Where depressions exist in the channel floor turbulent flow can cause pebbles to spin around and erode hollows through abrasion/corraision.
-As the holes gets bigger even bigger debris can become trapped in the pothole and this material further supports erosion.
+As the holes get bigger even bigger debris can become trapped in the pothole and this material further supports erosion.

 The video above shows the formation of a pothole

 The video above shows potholes in the bed of the River Ure close to Aysgarth Falls.

 While you are here, please consider supporting A Level Geography.